13. Built-in Functions¶

 y = int(x)

-is a constructor for the typeint
+intis a constructor for the typeint.similarly, there is a

 13.2 String¶